-For video images, press Resize to switch the aspect ratio between 4:3 and 16:9.
+For video images, press Resize to switch the aspect ratio between 4:3 and 16:9, (and Normal for computer images).
 This lets you play certain digital video images or movies recorded on certain DVDs in 16:9 widescreen format.

 For computer images, resizing is normally unnecessary, since the projector automatically resizes the image to make the best use of the display area.
 If you press the Resize button on the projector or remote control, the projector displays the image at the output resolution of the computer (which makes the image larger or smaller, depending on its resolution).
-If the resolution of the image is the same as the projector's $(1024 \times 768)$ , pressing Resize has no effect.
+If the resolution of the image is the same as the projector's (1024×768) , pressing Resize has no effect.